 This looks different based on your business model, but the general principle is the same.
 Do not waste your time or your consumer’s time with unnecessary information or too many emails.
 Be considerate of their inbox by giving them what they want, when they need it.
 Look to decrease the noise for your customers.
 Whether you are providing great copy and content, have invested in strong branding that has led to consumer loyalty, or are using data to monitor behaviors, make sure that you are improving the customer experience and perception.

 2. Tell your reader what to do next.

-By answering the question “What do I do next?” you are taking away a major hurtle that consumers face with bad emails.
+By answering the question “What do I do next?” you are taking away a major hurdle that consumers face with bad emails.
 You have to know what you want out of great email campaigns and not be afraid to make it very clear within the email what you would like your reader to do.
 Whether you are looking to convert them to your website, complete a survey, or download something.
-With all of the choices people are faced with daily, it is important to be up front about what action you are requesting.
+With all of the choices people are faced with daily, it is important to be upfront about what action you are requesting.

 3. Make your action item obvious.

 Similar to number two, make your action item obvious by using buttons or icons with the instruction clearly labeled.
 Include the download link in the email.
 Use design and color changes within your email to make the action stand out.